Missed-Question Notebook and Final Readiness Metrics

 • A missed-question notebook should capture the reason for the miss, not just the correct answer.

-• Classify misses by knowledge gap, layer confusion, command-output misread, careless reading, or weak pacing.
+• Classify misses by knowledge gap, layer confusion, scope error, command-output misread, order-of-operations error, or pacing.

-• Final readiness should include stable timed performance, PBQ workflow, subnetting speed, and explanation quality.
+• Final readiness includes stable timed performance, smooth PBQ workflow, fast subnetting, and explanation quality across all five domains.

-• Readiness metrics are personal checkpoints, not guarantees of an exam outcome.
+• Readiness metrics are personal checkpoints on a 720/100-900 scaled exam, not guarantees of an outcome.

-• The last week should emphasize repair drills and calm mixed review, not broad new content.
+• The final week emphasizes repair drills and calm mixed review under the 90-minute clock, not broad new content.

 Build a Missed-Question Notebook

 The best review asset is a short notebook of mistakes you no longer repeat.
-The goal is not to copy explanations.
-The goal is to identify why your reasoning failed and what drill fixes it.
+The goal is not to copy explanations; it is to identify why your reasoning failed and which drill fixes it.
+On a scaled exam where the threshold is 720 on 100-900, a handful of repeated reasoning errors is exactly what keeps candidates just below passing.

 Miss Categories